 We’re living in an era when customers have the power to voice their opinion (reviews) and these opinions can spread like wildfire and impact a brand’s digital DNA and Google ranking.
 The rapid rise of technology and the constant social media feed has changed how we communicate with each other.
 Companies have done away with voice mail, and texts have replaced phone calls and emails in some instances.
 Knowledge bases, AI and Bots have replaced customer service.
 Marketers are using technologies and human insights to capture data to dictate their marketing.
 This year, they are focusing on the value and importance of CUSTOMERS and they’re calling them HUMANS!

-At this year’s Association of National Advertisers (ANA) conference in Orlando, Human Marketing was the big buzzword.
+At last year’s Association of National Advertisers (ANA) conference in Orlando, Human Marketing was the big buzzword.
 Marketing experts like Eric Reynolds, CMO of the Clorox Company said, “Marketing is getting back to where it started, being useful to real people, humans.
 While data is important, humans are essential.
 Marketers are far from being really smart about data.”
 Suzy Deering, CMO of eBay Americas, said her company has been looking at data to understand what stories they could be telling in their ads.

 When I started out in consumer electronics, competition was fierce.
 But there was always an opportunity to listen to music, have a glass of wine, and solve problems in a mutually beneficial fashion.
 Oh, and it was fun.
 We got to know each other very well.

 Here are some suggestions on humanizing your own business.

 Show Your True Personality.
 Personality is what makes a brand stand out from the crowd, and you should never be afraid to stand out.
 Customers buy from those they like and trust.
 If your brand has no personality, how will these customers relate to you?
 Showcase your brands’ personality in your marketing efforts online and offline.
 Have real conversations with real people to create relationships with these potential customers.